TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.server.rst

 .. class:: SimpleHTTPRequestHandler(request, client_address, server, directory=None)

-   This class serves files from the current directory and below, directly mapping the directory structure to HTTP requests.
+   This kundi serves files kutoka the current directory and below, directly mapping the directory structure to HTTP requests.

    A lot of the work, such as parsing the request, is done by the base class :class:`BaseHTTPRequestHandler`.
-This class implements the :func:`do_GET` and :func:`do_HEAD` functions.
+This kundi implements the :func:`do_GET` and :func:`do_HEAD` functions.

    The following are defined as class-level attributes of